DouglasLacerdaC/DouglasLacerdaC/README.md

 ##

-- 👨‍💻 Today I work as a Front-End Developer
+- 👨‍💻 Today I work as a Developer
 - 💻 I'm currently studying React with Typescript
 - 🌎 I'm from Brazil